yayamayajd/fruits_project/README.md

 **2025.2.25**
-During the final test, I encountered a critical bug!!!!
-I attempting to delete a comment ended up deleting an unrelated fruit.
-I spent a long time searching for the issue—there was nothing wrong with the cascade settings or the relationship tables, which left me puzzled for quite a while.
-Eventually, I discovered that the problem was caused by the routes: the URLs for deleting fruits and comments were almost identical.
+During the final test, I found a critical bug!!!!
+I attempting to delete a comment ended up deleting another fruit.
+I spent a long time searching for the issue—there was nothing wrong with the cascade settings or the relationship tables, which left me puuuuuuuzzled for quite a while.
+Eventually, I found that the problem was caused by the routes: the URLs for deleting fruits and comments were almost identical.
 After fixing that, everything finally worked as expected.

+**2025.2.26**
+Fix the github secreats.Then upload the config class for comming cicd.